HarrisonAllen/neuromodular-wiki/_pages/gui/installing.md

 7. You can now launch `Neuromodular`

 ## Changelogs
+* v1.2.1b
+    * Fixed a bug where a blank pin action would crash the GUI
+    * Changed the serial handler to handle more serial scenarios and avoid crashing on certain malformed messages
+    * **Note:** This version of the GUI is required for compatibility with the included dev module firmware update
 * v1.2.0b
     * Added automations, which provides architecture to automatically perform certain actions.
 For example, a serial message from a TTL detector could trigger stimulation on a module.
         * This beta release is missing certain functions, including: